Table of Contents

 The Masked Treefrog (Smilisca phaeota), a common frog throughout Central America.

-June 30th, 2022 is our final morning together!
-We will eat breakfast, arrange transportation for you to the airport (SJO) and say our goodbyes!
+On the morning of July 13th, 2022, we will arrange transportation for you to the Puerto Jimenez Airport (PJM) and say our goodbyes!

 Meet Your Tour Leader